stephane-segning/wazuh-netbird/README.md

 - Netbird ACLs must allow `netbird-peer-1/2/3` to reach `WAZUH_OVERLAY_ADDR` on the forwarded ports.
 - `depends_on` does not guarantee Netbird is fully connected before agents start; initial connection attempts may fail until the overlay is up.
 - Routing being correct does not guarantee data shows up in Wazuh: agent enrollment/registration is not automated here.
+## FAQ
+1. **Is this Netbird overlay the only option for routing the agents to Wazuh?**
+   - No. You could place agents on the same Docker network as the manager, expose the manager ports through existing networks/VPNs, attach the manager directly to Netbird, or use Netbird subnet routing instead of per-port forwarding.
+2. **Do I need a different overlay for each additional workload (e.g., `nginx`)?**
+   - No. Netbird gives you a single overlay network; you add peers or ACL rules as needed.
+Within this pattern you can forward many ports through the same gateway.
+Separate overlays would only be required if you need strict isolation between groups of services.

 ## Prerequisites
 - Docker + Docker Compose V2 (`docker compose` CLI).